I Promise You, I’m No Gigolo!

-As it turned out, he was absolutely a gigolo.
+As it turned out, he absolutely was a gigolo.
 Even worse, he was a psychopathic one.
 His promise was broken.

 Just a Gigolo ~The Soundcasters

-Beware the Unsolicited Promise, which is a promise to do—or not to do—something when no such promise is asked for.
+which is a promise to do—or not to do—something when no such promise is asked for.
 It usually means that promise will be broken.